PranavRudra/CMSC216/Chapter15.md

 - `int fflush(FILE *stream)`: forces buffer to be written to stream even if buffer isn't full
 - `long ftell(FILE *stream)`: returns offset from beginning of stream at which next read/write will occur (in bytes)
 - `int fseek(FILE *stream, long offset, int from)`:
-  - changes the position as the next read/write will occur
+  - changes the position where the next read/write will occur
   - if `from` is `SEEK_SET`, `offset` bytes will be sought from beginning of stream (`offset` must be >=0)
   - if `from` is `SEEK_CUR`, `offset` bytes will be sought from current location in stream (`offset` can be >0 or <0)
   - if `from` is `SEEK_END`, `offset` bytes will be sought from the end of the stream (`offset` may be >0 or <0)